medusajs/medusa/docs/content/add-plugins/contentful/index.md

 npm run seed
 ```

-### Start the Server
+### Start the Backend

-To start the server run the following command:
+To start the backend run the following command:

 ```bash
 npm run start